MedPath

 Statistical analysis:

-Intention-to-treat (ITT) strategy will be used in this study.
+Per-protocol strategy will be used in this study.
 Categorical variables will be presented as proportion and percent.
-Continuous variables will be presented as mean (standard deviation) if normally distributed or as a median (IQR) or (25th-75th percentile) for non-normally distributed data Mann-Whitney test or t-test will be used to compare baseline characteristics and outcomes between the two groups.
-In comparison between the two groups, Mann-Whitney test will be used to compare proportions for non-parametric data (nominal or categorical), and to compare medians for non- normally distributed continuous parametric data.
+Continuous variables will be presented as mean (standard deviation) if normally distributed or as a median (IQR) or (25th-75th percentile) for non-normally distributed data Mann-Whitney test, t-test or Chi-square test will be used to compare baseline characteristics and outcomes between the two groups.
+In comparison between the two groups, Chi-square test will be used to compare proportions for non-parametric data (nominal or categorical).
+Mann-Whitney test will be used to compare medians for non- normally distributed continuous parametric data.
 While t-test will be used only to compare means in case normally distributed continuous parametric.
 So, distributions of continuous data will be tested in order to know the correct test to be used in comparison of parametric data between the two groups.
+ANOVA test will be used in case of comparison between more than 2 groups (as in case of comparison of antioxidant therapies).

 Investigators will report the 95% confidence interval and the P-value for our statistical tests with level of statistical significance will be p-value \< 0.05.